Angola Oil & Gas (AOG) Announces 2025 Award Winners Amid Golden Jubilee Celebration

 National Service Company of the Year: KAESO Energy Services

-KAESO Energy Services received the National Service Company of the Year award for its exceptional contributions to Angola's upstream sector.
-As a fast-growing national service provider, KAESO has delivered technical excellence across exploration and production projects, positioning itself as a trusted partner in Angola's energy landscape.
+KAESO Energy Services received the National Service Company of the Year award for its exceptional contributions to ’ngola’s upstream sector.
+As a fast-growing national service provider, KAESO has delivered technical excellence across exploration and production projects, positioning itself as a trusted partner i’ Angola’s energy landscape.

 Downstream Player of the Year: Cabinda Refinery

-Cabinda Refinery was recognized as the Downstream Player of the Year for advancing Angola's refining capacity and energy security.
-With the commissioning of the first phase of the Cabinda facility on September 1, Cabinda Refinery has taken bold steps towards reducing dependence on fuel imports and creating new industrial opportunities.Distributed by APO Group on behalf of Energy Capital&Power.
+Cabinda Refinery was recognized as the Downstream Player of the Year for advanc’ng Angola’s refining capacity and energy security.
+With the commissioning of the first phase of the Cabinda facility on September 1, Cabinda Refinery has taken bold steps towards reducing dependence on fuel imports and creating new industrial op ortunities.

 Legal Disclaimer: